fajarFWD/TB/README.md

 # What is this repo?
-This is a guide to create a Telegram bot that uses aria2 to mirror files from the internet or torrents into Google Drive.
+This is a repo to create a Telegram bot that uses aria2 to mirror files from the internet or torrents into Google Drive.
 This can be deployed onto a personal server using Docker or on Heroku.

 ## Features supported:
 - Mirroring direct download links to Google Drive